skandavivek/Manhattan-predicting-fragility/README.md

 I find that speed is higly correlated with collision rate indicating that potentially just a few collisions can greatly hamper traffic speed.
 In particular, les than 20 collisions per hour corresponds to a speed reduction by 33%.
 One caution in interpreting these results is 'causation' vs 'correlation'.
 There could be underlying factors as to why collision rate is correlated with traffic speeds.

-Finally, I developed a Random Forest Model to predict speeds based on: location of detector, time of day, day of week and collision rate, with correlation coefficient ~ 0.8.
+Finally, I developed a Random Forest Model incorporating test-train and cross validation, in order to predict speeds.
+The features are: location of detector, time of day, day of week and collision rate, with correlation coefficient ~ 0.8.

 To visualize collisions grouped by hour in Folium leaflet maps, open the visualization notebook in nbviewer: https://nbviewer.jupyter.org/github/skandavivek/Manhattan-predicting-fragility/blob/master/Visualization.ipynb